 Paradiso is the name of a pastrami shop in Barcelona's El Born neighborhood and the speakeasy behind the shop's refrigerator door.

-Once inside, you're in another world, with a wide variety of fascinating cocktails.
+Once inside, you're in another world with various fascinating cocktails.

 Giacomo Giannotti, the 2014 World Class Best Bartender winner in Spain, is the man behind the bar, currently ranked #19 worldwide.